machnine/DBF2DB/README.md

-# Dbf2Sqlite
+#DBF to Databases

-Converting legacy DBF files to Sqlite3 tables
+Convert dBase tables to SQLite, Microsoft Access and Microsoft SQL server tables